The Pastoral Care Framework

 Feltonfleet is an environment conducive to mindfulness and positive mental health.
 “Time To Think” sessions are an explicit part of the curriculum and form tutor system throughout the school.
 They provide the space for pupils to relax, reflect and grow in resilience and flexibility.
 There is a supportive ethos that accepts and respects pupils' emotions.

 The school has its own fully trained counsellor and two house matrons who provide on-site specialist skills.
 There are frequent training and refresher courses on pastoral issues for staff, and information sessions for both parents and pupils on aspects of pastoral care and pupil welfare.

 There is a culture of openness and approachability throughout the school and parents are encouraged to contact us with any concerns about their child, no matter how big or small.
 All staff are contactable directly by email and there is a strong feeling of teachers and parents working together to ensure pupils’ welfare.

 In the Prep School pupils are encouraged to reflect on pastoral issues and to understand how they can contribute to the well-being of the school community.
-There are specific opportunities for discussion in weekly Positive Living lessons and in the Pupil Voice Committees.
+There are specific opportunities for discussion in weekly PSHE Education lessons and in the Pupil Voice Committees.